brandonjyee/WebAppSkeleton/README.md

 # WebAppSkeleton
 Skeleton for creating a Single Page App (client & server).
-This project is meant to be a lean starting point for rapid prototyping.
+This project is meant to be a lean and highly customizable starting point for rapid prototyping.

 Includes:
 * React with hooks